erigones/esdc-factory/docs/appliances.rst

 esdc-mgmt
 =========

-The *esdc-mgmt* appliance is a CentOS 7 virtual machine with the Danube Cloud application stack.
+The *esdc-mgmt* appliance is a `centos-7`_ virtual machine with the Danube Cloud application stack.
 The image supports following metadata:

 * **root_authorized_keys**: content for ``/root/.ssh/authorized_keys``.